Guilty Until Proven Innocent: Wrongful Convictions in Illinois

 A. Elected Civilian Oversight Committees of Police Departments

 Elected, independent civilian oversight of police departments is crucial in holding police officers accountable for their actions.
 Typically, when a complaint is filed against a police officer, the officer's police department is the only entity investigating the complaint.
 A police department cannot be trusted to properly and impartially investigate a complaint against one of its own.
 Time and time again, police departments conduct internal investigations of wrongdoing of their officers and ultimately conclude the officer acted appropriately no matter how egregious his or her actions.
-Even when police departments do find wrongdoing by their officers, the punishment is often a slap on the wrist.
+Even when police departments do find wrongdoing by their officers, the punishment is often a "slap on the wrist."
 This occurs if police departments actually allow citizens to file complaints in the first place.
-Although citizens have a right to file complaints against police officers, it is not unusual for citizens to be turned away from police departments or intimidated into leaving without filing a complaint.
+Although citizens have a right to file complaints against police officers, it is not uncommon for police officers to turn citizens away from police departments or intimidate them into leaving without filing a complaint.
 Elected, independent civilian oversight committees of police departments must be created to protect the rights of Illinois citizens.

 Although Chicago has a Civilian Office of Police Accountability (COPA) that was created in 2016 to oversee misconduct by the Chicago Police Department, its members and leaders are appointed by the mayor, not elected by the people (Masterson).
 As a result, COPA has been criticized for not holding police officers accountable for their actions (Mitchell).
 In fact, in 2019, nine Chicago aldermen were calling for an investigation of COPA because it "internalized bias in favor of protecting Chicago police officers who [were] accused of misconduct" (Mitchell).
-The aldermen questioned both the "effectiveness" and "leadership" of COPA Chief Administrator Sydney Roberts (Mitchell).
+The aldermen questioned both the "effectiveness and leadership" of COPA Chief Administrator Sydney Roberts (Mitchell).
 Roberts was appointed by Mayor Rahm Emanuel (Mitchell).
-She spent most of her career in law enforcement and also served as director of the Illinois Secretary of State's Police Department (Mitchell).
-Someone with a career in law enforcement who was appointed by a mayor cannot be trusted as Chief Administrator of a police oversight committee to effectively discipline police officers accused of wrongdoing.
+She spent most of her career in law enforcement and also served as Director of the Illinois Secretary of State Department of Police (Mitchell).
+Someone with a career in law enforcement who was appointed by a mayor, cannot be trusted as chief administrator of a police oversight committee to effectively discipline police officers accused of wrongdoing.
 Illinois must create independent civilian oversight committees whose leaders and members are fully elected by the people, not appointed by the mayor.

 B. Elected Civilian Oversight Committees of State's Attorney's Offices

-As chief law enforcement officers, state's attorneys are given sole and unfettered discretion to decide whether or not to prosecute a crime and what crime to charge.
-They are also elected by the people.
-As a result, many prosecutors are overzealous in charging and convicting defendants of crimes regardless of guilt in order to portray themselves as "tough on crime."
-As the saying goes: "No one ever lost an election for being too tough on crime."
-In some cases, prosecutors withhold exculpatory evidence from defense attorneys or even knowingly use fabricated evidence against innocent defendants.
-On other occasions, prosecutors are accused of working with law enforcement to seize the assets of innocent people all the while threatening them with prosecution of a crime to essentially extort them into not challenging the seizure of their assets in exchange for not being prosecuted.
+On other occasions, prosecutors are accused of working with law enforcement to seize the assets of innocent people while threatening them with prosecution of a crime to essentially extort them into not challenging the seizure of their assets in exchange for not being prosecuted.
 In fact, law enforcement agencies seize more than $30 million a year from Illinoisans under state law and more than $36 million a year under federal law (Ruddell and Green).
 Assets seized under state law are used to fund state's attorney's offices and law enforcement agencies across the state (Ruddell and Green).
 These seizures have an inordinate effect on poor and minority communities (Ruddell).
 Those who contest the taking of their assets are often criminally prosecuted.
 In other instances, prosecutors are accused of pursuing convictions against defendants in retaliation for civil lawsuits filed against them or simply because they have biases against particular defendants.
-Elected, independent civilian oversight of state's attorney's offices would help rein in abusive practices by prosecutors.
+Although both police officers and prosecutors have immunity from civil lawsuits, police officers are occasionally prosecuted for their illegal misconduct, prosecutors, on the other hand, are rarely ever prosecuted.
+As a result, they consider themselves "untouchable."
+Elected, independent civilian oversight committees that have the power to discipline and initiate criminal prosecutions against prosecutors would help rein in their abusive practices.